 Website design and development

 Since creating a GeoCities website in the early 2000s, I have had a keen interest in website design and then into website development.
-In 2010 I began producing websites freelance for local NHS practices and a charity I volunteered for; later this expanded into other areas including a museum, dance studio, business management company and a sign language teacher.
-Then in 2019 I begun a full-time job as Front-End Developer for a Students' Union whilst continuing freelance work and exploring back-end development.
+In 2010, I began producing websites freelance for local businesses and charities, later expandeding into other areas including a museum, a dance studio, a business management company and a sign language teacher.
+Then, in 2019, I started a full-time job as Front-End Website Developer for a Students' Union, whilst continuing freelance work and exploring back-end development.

 Kent Union